BillClyde/billclyde.github.io/23ala.md

 jan ala li toki.
 : Nobody is speaking.

-tomo sewi lin lon ma.
+tomo sewi ala lon ma.
 : There are no tall buildings in the fields.

 mi jo ala e len.